About the Test

 - Leukemia and some other cancers

 If you have a CBC with WBC differential, your test report will show the specific levels of each kind of WBC.
 These are known as neutrophils, lymphocytes, monocytes, eosinophils, and basophils.
-Knowing the counts of each specific type of white blood cell can provide more detailed information that can help your doctor interpret the findings of your CBC.
+Knowing the counts of each type of WBC can provide detailed information to help your doctor interpret the findings of your CBC.

-Platelets are responsible for clotting the blood.
-Abnormal platelet function can mean that you bleed too easily because your blood doesn’t clot properly, or it can mean that your blood is prone to excess clotting.
+PLT are responsible for clotting the blood.
+Abnormal PLT function can mean you bleed too easily because your blood doesn’t clot properly, or your blood is prone to excess clotting.

-A low platelet count is called thrombocytopenia, and it puts you at risk of excess bleeding or bruising.
-Possible causes of a low platelet count include:
+Thrombocytopenia, a low PLT count, puts you at risk of excessive bleeding or bruising.
+Possible causes of a low PLT count include:

 - Some medications, including many chemotherapies